 Manage the scope (a.k.a. don’t attempt to solve world hunger)

 I am a big proponent of focus and experimentation.
-It ’s very easy to design something that will require 2 years before you can actually bring it to market, at which point the market may be at a different place.
-In many cases, your new product may be so revolutionary and involved that it may just require this much time; in my experience this is rarely the case.
-Even if it does however, you need to break it up in more manageable components.
+It’s very easy to design something that will require 2 years before you can actually bring it to market, at which point the market may be at a different place.
+In many cases, your new product may be so revolutionary and involved that it may just require this much time; in my experience, this is rarely the case.
+Even if it does, however, you need to break it up in more manageable components.
 Challenge yourselves to see if you can deliver 80% of the value with only 20% of the resources.
-You ‘d be surprised to find out how much you can accomplish and how much you ‘ll learn by starting focused.
+You‘d be surprised to find out how much you can accomplish and how much you‘ll learn by starting focused.
 My last company’s first product solved a ‘simple’ problem of helping companies measure the effectiveness of social media activities around their customers’ events and we did that very well.
-While not a huge market, it helped us learn the market and establish credibility with our customers that subsequently led to the addition of more use cases.
+While not a huge market, it helped us learn the market and establish credibility with our customers which subsequently led to the addition of more use cases.
 I would argue that would have been impossible had the company started by attempting to build an end-to-end social marketing solution.

 Focus on the user experience

 I have been a proponent of user experience for quite some time.
 My friend and enterprise software guru Jon Reed wrote a great 2-part post on user experience a couple of weeks ago.
 While I fully agree with Jon that this is a much over-hyped topic (and has been since the Consumerization of IT first emerged as far back as 2001), user experience does matter.
 As the buying power has continued to shift away from IT into the lines of business and as these enterprise users get accustomed to [pick your favorite consumer product], they increasingly demand a similar user experience from the products they use in their professional lives.